 Some might say that the humble home phone has had its day, as many of us now opt for the convenience of mobiles to keep in touch instead.

-That said, we still need a landline to receive broadband in our homes (unless you live in a Virgin Media fibre optic area) so most internet bundles come with one as standard.
+That said, we still need a landline to receive broadband in our homes (unless you live in a Virgin Media fibre-optic area), so most internet bundles come with one as standard.

-While price is obviously a key concern, the quality of service you can expect to receive should also be front of mind.
+While price is obviously a key concern, reliability and the quality of service you can expect to receive should also be front of mind.

 Before we look into the latest customer complaint trends from Ofcom, it’s important to flag that these figures only reflect the complaints escalated by customers to the telecoms regulator when the provider has failed to resolve the issue.

 So, while these figures may look low, the total number of complaints filed with each provider will likely be far higher.

 You can compare broadband, phone and pay TV deals with Sky, or ditch the landline and compare mobile deals with Carphone Warehouse.

 Ofcom's latest data looks at all complaints received between the three months between January and March 2023, so it won't cover any recent major issues or faults that customers might have endured.

 The report revealed that TalkTalk was the company that generated the most complaints.